 Before the COVID-19 pandemic, 24% of teachers leaving DCPS cited the performance review process, IMPACT, as the reason for departure.
 As the State Board of Education noted, “IMPACT has ‘created a polarizing environment and has become one of the leading drivers in teachers exiting.
 This evaluation process has left teachers frustrated and scared.’”
 Dr. Ferbere, the Chancellor of DCPS, commissioned an independent review of IMPACT, though we have yet to see the results.

-Successfully addressing our teacher attrition crisis will require building back trust between teachers and administrators, reforming or replacing IMPACT, fully funding DCPS (including for capital upkeep), providing tax credits to help recoup what they’ve spent compensating for a lack of resources, and diluting our current unilateral school governance.
+Successfully addressing our teacher attrition crisis will require building back trust between teachers and administrators, reforming (or, more likely, replacing) IMPACT, fully funding DCPS (including for capital upkeep), providing tax credits to help recoup what they’ve spent compensating for a lack of resources, and diluting our current unilateral school governance.

 Celebrate the Trades in our schools